 Although they’re not necessarily needed for all jobs, the following technologies are used by many Rough Carpenters:

 - Microsoft Office

 Becoming a Rough Carpenter

-What work experience do I need to become a Rough Carpenter?
+What education or degrees do I need to become a Rough Carpenter?

 The table below shows the approximate number of Rough Carpenters employed by various industries.

 Are you already one of the many Rough Carpenter in the United States?
 If you’re thinking about changing careers, these fields are worth exploring:

 Image Credit: Mass Communication Specialist 2nd Class James Seward via Public domain